waynodiablo/Oystercard/pills/npm.md

 npm is a node based package manager, that will help you to organise and version control Node Packages on your machine and in your projects.

 npm is the equivalent of [Bundler](http://bundler.io/) from the Ruby world.
 Node packages function in a similar way to Ruby's Gems.
-Check out the [npm web site](https://www.npmjs.com/) to see the trending node modules - there are now [more node modules that Ruby gems](http://www.modulecounts.com/)!
+Check out the [npm web site](https://www.npmjs.com/) to see the trending node modules - there are now [more node modules than Ruby gems](http://www.modulecounts.com/)!

 It is possible to install a package globally (i.e. to make a command available to you on the command line), locally within a project, and locally within a dev environment.